adeo/mozaic-design-system/src/pages/Contributing/CSSConventions/Concept/index.md

 ### Modifiers

 > A BEM entity that defines a variation in appearance and behavior of a block or an element.

+The modifier name is separated from the block or element name by a double hyphen `(--)`

 ```css
 .pr-block-name--modifier-name {